 This impressive mural, painted by artist Nina Camplin, transformed an old, derelict building in Swanage into an eye-catching piece of art.
-Specialising in trompe l'oeil, Camplin website states she is 'interested in challenging perceptions of space and creating illusions of faked realities.'
+Specialising in trompe l'oeil, Camplin's website states she is "interested in challenging perceptions of space and creating illusions of faked realities."

 It's not every day you come across an interesting garage door, so we had to include this one in our list.
 This particular library design graces the door of Lee Dembart, former writer and book reviewer for the LA Times, for whom books are a passion.
 Dembart had this trompe l'oeil mural painted in 2005 by artist Don Gray.

 The career of mural artist Janet Shearer began back in 1983 when she was commissioned to decorate the walls of a swimming pool in Hyde Park.
 Since then she has created hundreds of paintings, ranging from portraits to landscapes.
 But Shearer has a particular passion for trompe l'oeil and constantly creates brilliant pieces, including this including this ultra-realistic 'Arches' mural.